masternotions/masternotions.github.io/index.md

 # Timeline

 February 2005, GG goes on a two month vacation to Rio.

+## Meet Cute

-On the 2nd day, GG meets DM.
+On his second day in Rio, GG meets DM at Ipanema beach.
 They move in together within a week.
 [link](https://twitter.com/wokyleeks/status/1298827978164453378)
 [link](https://twitter.com/AlanVRK/status/1298322296579522564)